charles66820/inriaStage2023/uinter.md

   - ERRORS (errno):
     - ENOSYS  Underlying hardware doesn't have support for Uintr.
     - EINVAL  flags is not 0.
-    - EINVAL  No connection has been setup for this ipi_index.
+    - EINVAL  No connection has been setup for this uipi_index.
-- `uintr_wait(usec, flags)`: use by a receiver thread to suspend for usec microseconds until a uinter is delivered.
+- `uintr_wait(usec, flags)`: use by a receiver thread to suspend for usec microseconds until a UIPI is delivered.
   - Return the status `0` on success and `-1` on error (errno is set).
   - The flags is reserved for future use and must be set to 0.
   - ERRORS (errno):